 My parents looked forward to the day I was born.
 I was born healthy with five little fingers and toes intact.
 With no signs of the impending diagnosis that would put my parents into a state of dilemma and worry.
 I was a crier at night and kept them awake.
 In short, I was very naughty.

 Until one and half years, I did not show any signs of my hearing receding.
 I was a happy, bubbly kid.
 I always loved to stand in front of the television and watch the videos go by.
-My dad always loves to keep up with the news.
+My dad always loved to keep up with the news.
 As usual, I stood in front of the telly.
 My dad called me and asked me to come behind as I was standing too close to the television.

 He noticed I was not responding to his calls.
 My Dad reduced the volume of the television and called me once again.
 It alarmed him I was not responding.
 Over the next few weeks, he did a series of listening activities, dropping plates, calling my name up close, bursting balloons, and calling me from across the room.